Felix-Medrano/Fullstack-Test/README.md

 ### Description:

 - name: The simple name of the component.
 The script automatically appends the suffix Component.
-For example, if you provide 'ABC', it will create ABCComponent folder, ABCComponent.tsx, ABCComponent.css.
+For example, if you provide 'ABC', it will create ABC folder, ABCComponent.tsx, ABCComponent.css.

 - path (optional): Specifies the path where the component should be created, e.g., ./src/components.
 If the directory does not exist, it will be created.
 If no path is provided, the component will be created in the default path shown in the console.